I’ve waited patiently for the opportunity to dine at the Empress. Recently, I got to fulfill my wish.

 The interior of the Empress is minimal but yet, surprisingly quaint.
 The exposed brick wall, rich red accents, and beautiful art (I think by a local artist) on its walls let you know you’re in a place that look delicious.
-The tables are small and closely placed, this could be sweet and cozy or a nightmare based on who you get seated next to.
-Lucklily for my girlfriend and I, we were seated next to quiet and pleasant diners.
+The tables are small and closely placed, this could be sweet and cozy or a nightmare based on who you get seated next to. luckily for my girlfriend and I, we sat next to quiet and pleasant diners.

 The buzzing popularity about the Empress, is its gluten-free menu…that actually tastes fantastic.
 Not to ignore its made from scratch dishes and innovative use of local and organic ingredients.

 Before dining here, I caught a quick YouTube clip of the Empress- this only fueled my desire to eat there and let me know exactly what to start with the bacon wrapped dates.
 The diners in the video raved about these soft dates wrapped in savory bacon with gorgonzola-honey infused sauce ($9).
 As soon as I sat down, I put in my order.

 I’m not sure if we picked the wrong night to go (a Friday night) or if the floor was short staffed but our service was very slow.
 It didn’t taint my experience but it was a small letdown.
 Luckily, I’ve waited tables for 4 years of my life so I completely understand the downside of a short staffed night.
 It just made me more eager to see my food arrive at my table.